red/web-red/content/en/about/_index.md

       most languages inflict on us, that we never even think there could be a better way.

-      We spend a lot of time on the design side, not just copying from the past but taking the long view.
-Your time, and the time for everyone reading and maintaining your code is valuable.
-Much more valuable than the machine's time.
-A great irony here is that Red can be more efficient while also providing a better user experience.
+      We spend a lot of time on design, not just copying from the past, taking the long view.
+Human time is more valuable than machine time.
+You win because Red can be more efficient while also providing a better user experience.

     image: "/images/red-knows.jpg"
     image_position: "left"